thecredibleway/thecredibleway-com/docs/faq/questions/arent-religions-the-cause-for-many-wars.md

 This is a common objection to religion in general, and Christianity in particular.
-Critics argue that religion is inherently divisive and violent, claiming it has caused more wars and bloodshed than any other human endeavor.
+Critics argue that religion is inherently divisive and violent, claiming it has caused more wars and bloodshed than any other human endeavour.
 At first glance, this accusation *seems* plausible - history has its share of conflicts involving religious factions.
 But when we look beyond slogans and headlines and into historical data and philosophical foundations, a very different picture emerges.